-Work has started on realizing the potential of the BCI testbed.
-The research will consist of two main stages, namely, the sensing and utilization of brain signals and the development of applications with practical value.
+Work has started on realising the potential of the BCI testbed.
+The research will consist of two main stages, namely, the sensing and utilisation of brain signals and the development of applications with practical value.
 Researchers working for both the partners and the University of Twente are working together to tackle the challenges they face within the various underlying projects.
 The further development of the BCI testbed and its applications has become one of the long-term knowledge development projects within the scope of the BMS Lab and will feature in future projects.

 The research project at the BMS Lab is defined by a focus on adaptability to the human state of mind.
 Three use cases serve as the basis for the research being conducted at the BCI testbed.
 All three use cases have a common theme based on the feedback from sensors, like those measuring brain activity (EEG), heart rate, or stress, to adapt and change what machines are showing or how processes are being run.